caiodsc/github_profiles/README.md

 ![Captura de tela de 2024-08-26 23-41-48](https://github.com/user-attachments/assets/bdb0daac-51d0-4c94-af44-4e944c19c471)

-To manage the shortened URLs, I created a ShortCode module.
+To manage the shortened URLs, I created a module named `ShortCode`.
 The approach involves generating a unique identifier for each user that differs from the standard id field in the database.
 This unique identifier is created using a stored generated column in PostgreSQL:

 ```ruby
 add_column :users, :unique_identifier, :bigint, as: "('1' || LPAD(id::varchar, 5, '0') || '0')::bigint", stored: true